 We have already set ambitious sustainability goals and produced The Sustainability and Climate Crisis Strategy and associated Action Plan in 2020.
-This document provides an update to the original strategy, setting out the agreed actions for 2023-2026 that we have committed to taking.
-These actions will reduce overall greenhouse gas emissions, save energy and water minimise waste and pollution, and enhance local habitats and green space.
+This document provides an update to the original strategy, setting out the agreed actions for 2024-2027 that we have committed to, reducing our emissions while influencing and enabling the wider district to reduce theirs too.
+These actions will reduce overall greenhouse gas emissions, save energy and water, minimise waste and pollution, and enhance local habitats and green space.
 To read the original strategy and the accompanying background information please visit our website.
 You can also find information on the website on the latest Council and District emissions as well as details of the work we have already done to reach our goals.